Note: see our In the News page for our most recent SBIR award.

 This project supports the Air Force Research Lab (AFRL), Rocket Propulsion Division, Edwards AFB.
+Veracity recently completed Phase II of the project.

 Aging and Surveillance